-The skin is the largest organ in the body and has many important functions such as protection against pathogens, temperature regulation, sensation, and the production of vitamin D. Like any part of your internal body, your skin can be healthy or unhealthy, nourished or malnourished and needs sun protection.
+The skin is the largest organ in the body and has many important functions such as sun protection against pathogens, temperature regulation, sensation, and the production of Vitamin D. Like any part of your internal body, your skin can be healthy or unhealthy, nourished or malnourished and needs sun protection.

 The skin is particularly susceptible to premature aging with excess sun exposure, poor hormonal health, poor nutrition, chronic dehydration, lack of sleep, stress, excess alcohol and smoking.

 Skin cancer is the most common cancer in the United States and Australia.
 In the U.S., skin cancer has risen by 77% (between 1992 -2006), and it is still increasing by 4% annually even though we spend more time indoors and are using more sunscreen than ever before.
 One in five Americans will develop skin cancer in the course of a lifetime, while Australia has the highest rate of skin cancer in the world, making sun protection critical.

 UV light damages skin cells by releasing free radicals, if these free radicals damage your DNA it may cause the cells to become cancerous and replicate.
 The good news is that having a large amount of antioxidants in your skin and body may neutralize these free radicals and prevent skin cancer with good sun protection tactics.

 But the good news is that certain foods can protect you against sun damage.